 Expert Tips and FAQs

-Once cooked, they will last 3-5 days.
+Once cooked, yo yos will last 3-5 days.
 The best option for storing is the fridge as the icing contains butter and milk and therefore is prone to running if kept out of the fridge.
+An airtight container is your friend!

 More yummy treats